kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     $ kanidm_cache_clear

-There is an important distinction between these two - invalidated cache items may still be yielded to a client request if the communication to the main kanidm server is not possible.
+There is an important distinction between these two - invalidated cache items may still be yielded to a client request if the communication to the main Kanidm server is not possible.
 For example, you may have your laptop in a park without wifi.

 Clearing the cache, however, completely wipes all local data about all accounts and groups.